MissSamyuktha/Danny-s-Diner-Case-Study/README.md

 ## Insights:

+- **Total Expenditure:** Customers collectively spent $186.
-Customer Visits: Customer B visited the restaurant the most.
+- **Customer Visits:** Customer B visited the restaurant the most.
+- **Popular Days:** Mondays and Fridays are the busiest days.
-Popular Dish: Ramen is the favorite among customers.
+- **Popular Dish:** Ramen is the top favorite.
-Pre-Membership Favorite: Sushi was the common choice before membership.
+- **Pre-Membership Favorite:** Sushi was the preferred choice before the membership program.
+- **Points Leader:**
+  - Customer A leads with the most points.
-Points Leader: Customer B had the most points before membership; Customer A led in January post-membership.
+  - Customer B would have had the most points had he taken membership earlier.
-Total Expenditure: Customers collectively spent $186.

-## Recommendations:

-Enhance Loyalty Program: Focus on popular items like ramen to drive engagement.
-Personalized Offers: Target frequent visitors like Customer B with special deals.
-Membership Benefits: Promote the benefits of membership using data on points accumulation.
-These findings will help Danny improve customer experience and loyalty programs.
+- **Membership Program Impact:** If the membership program had started from day one, they'd have accumulated over 400 more points than they currently have.

+## Recommendations for Danny's Diner

+- **Enhance Membership Program:** Promote the program with special offers and exclusive events to build loyalty.
+- **Target Busy Days:** Capitalize on Mondays and Fridays with promotions and ensure optimal staff and inventory levels.
+- **Boost Ramen Sales:** Highlight Ramen in marketing and introduce variations or limited-edition flavors.
+- **Revisit Sushi Offerings:** Offer special sushi deals and prominently feature sushi in promotions.
+- **Leverage Customer B’s Loyalty:** Offer personalized incentives and use spending patterns for upselling opportunities.
+- **Optimize Marketing Efforts:** Highlight membership benefits and use social media and email marketing to promote events and menu highlights.
+- **Analyze Spending Patterns:**
+  - Continuously monitor customer spending to make data-driven menu and pricing decisions.
+  - Use insights to adjust menu pricing, introduce new items, or phase out less popular dishes.

+Implementing these recommendations could help Danny's Diner attract more customers, increase sales, and build a loyal customer base.

 ***

 Click [here](https://github.com/MissSamyuktha/Danny-s-Diner-Case-Study/tree/main/Diner_Project_sql_code) to check out project files!